Teamwork. Precision. Swing.

 Do they enjoy being on the water with a sense of speed?

-Do they seek more camaraderie and bonding with their teammates?
+Are they seeking more camaraderie and bonding with their teammates?

 Youth Team FAQ